arjunmahishi/sicp/session-2.md

 - In an iteratice process, each step gets a "new state" the is enough to determine what to do next
 - If a procedure is calling itself, it does not mean that it is a *recursive process*.
 It really depends on how the process evolves
 - Iterative processes can be designed to execute in constant space.
 They are called *tail recursive* processes
+- In tail recursion, the recursive call is the last statement that is executed

 ### Exercise 1.9